 Capilano Suspension Bridge

 Jessi and I are pretty low-budget travelers, but we did splurge on one adventure during our trip: Capilano Suspension Bridge.
-At the time it was around $40 CAD per adult.
+At the time it was around $40 CAD per adult (2017 price).

 There are several attractions at the park, including the Cliff Walk, Treetop Adventure, several nature walks, a restaurant and shopping area, historic and natural interpretive areas, and of course the suspension bridge, itself.